Hashtag Web3 / Updated

 Challenge: Small Local Ecosystem

-- Solution: Build remote-first; use Windhoek as base; apply for international roles
+- Solution: Build remote-first; use Windhoek as a base; apply for international roles.

 Challenge: Conservation Industry Adoption

-- Solution: Start with education; propose pilot projects; show ROI clearly
+- Solution: Start with educational initiatives; propose pilot projects; demonstrate clear returns on investment.

 Challenge: Internet Reliability

-- Solution: Base yourself in Windhoek; backup mobile hotspot; work asynchronously
+- Solution: Base yourself in Windhoek; have a backup mobile hotspot; work asynchronously.

 Challenge: Small Population